Get the Gold Medal Treatment at the U.S. Olympic Training Center in Colorado Springs

 We were led out of the visitors center into an outdoor quad area where we saw flags from all the nations that have sent athletes to the Games.
 Also, on top of the visitor center building is a Olympic cauldron, the flame remaining lit during the Games.

 Throughout the quad, we saw sculptures and other artwork representing various sports and athletes who have competed in past games.

 Of course the highlight of the tour was seeing some of the facilities.
-We were lucky to see much of the gymnastics apparatus out on our tour since there had been a juvenile competition held that morning.
+Luckily, we saw much of the gymnastics apparatus out on our tour since there was a juvenile competition held that morning.
 While there, we also saw a youth Judo tournament, and saw some athletes training in both the swimming pool and the velodrome.

 One of the more interesting facilities to tour was the indoor shooting range.
 We enjoyed learning about the skill and training of our award-winning sharpshooters.
 The kids also enjoyed the boxing center, complete with a boxing ring and a roll-up garage door for those hot summer training days.

 The final stop on our tour was to the training room with state-of-the-art training equipment for all of the athletes.
 If you are lucky, you may see athletes from all of the sports together using the facility.

 We enjoyed our visit and tour of the center.
 Unfortunately, we saw few athletes actively training since we toured on a Saturday afternoon.
 Also, the quick pace to the tour left us wanting a little more time to stop and take pictures.